-Parties to the concerted actions % of share capital affected Brief description of the concerted action
+Parties to the concerted % of share Brief description of the actions capital affected concerted action

 Expressly indicate any change in, or break-up of, said concerted actions or agreements during the year.

 A.7 Indicate whether any natural or legal persons currently exercise or may exercise control over the company pursuant to article 5 of the Spanish Securities Market Act.
 If so, identify them.